Turkish parliament approves sending troops to Libya | DW | 02.01.2020

 Turkish Vice President Fuat Oktay told state-run Anadolu Agency that Turkey would not dispatch its forces if Libya's rival government halts its offensive.

 "We are ready.
-Our armed forces and our defence ministry are ready," he said, adding that the parliament motion was a "political signal" aimed at deterring Haftar's army.
+Our armed forces and our defense ministry are ready," he said, adding that the parliament motion was a "political signal" aimed at Haftar's army.

 Putin-Erdogan meeting